Back to Top

 5. woocommerce_template_loop_product_title()

-• Role: This tag outputs the product title in a product loop.
+• Role: As a result, this tag outputs the product title in a product loop.
 It’s commonly used within loops to display the product name.

 • Example: